Olivier-Boudeville/Ceylan-Traces/doc/Ceylan-Traces-Layer-technical-manual-english.rst

 All processes are able to emit traces, either by using standalone trace sending primitives (mostly for plain Erlang processes), or by inheriting from the ``TraceEmitter`` class, in the (general) case of `WOOPER <http://wooper.esperide.org>`_-based processes.

-In the vast majority of cases, all these emitters send their traces to a single trace aggregator, in charge of collecting them and storing them on-disk, according to an adequate trace format.
+In the vast majority of cases, all these emitters send their traces to a single trace aggregator, in charge of collecting them and storing them on-disk (for most uses, their memory footprint would be quickly too large for RAM), according to an adequate trace format.

 This trace format can be parsed by various trace supervisors, the most popular being `LogMX <http://www.logmx.com>`_.